nielskrijger/blog/posts/2025-02-08-postgresql-snippets.md

 # Table sizes

-I always forget how to get the [size of a table] in Postgres and what the difference is between `pg_table_size`, `pg_relation_size`, and `pg_total_relation_size` (see [here](https://stackoverflow.com/questions/41991380/whats-the-difference-between-pg-table-size-pg-relation-size-pg-total-relatio)).
+I always forget how to get the size of a table in Postgres and what the difference is between `pg_table_size`, `pg_relation_size`, and `pg_total_relation_size`.
+The best visualization of it I found is in this [stackoverflow thread](https://stackoverflow.com/questions/41991380/whats-the-difference-between-pg-table-size-pg-relation-size-pg-total-relatio).

 Here is a query that lists the size of all tables in a database:

 ```sql
 -- total_relation_size = relation_size + toast_size + index_size